QuentinRa/blog.quentinra.dev/operating-systems/cloud/webservers/others/tomcat/index.md

 * Maybe [Sprint Boot Actuators](/programming-languages/high-level/oo/java/others/boot/actuators.md) are being used.
 </div><div>

+* We can disclose tomcat version by sending a query using an invalid method that should raise a 405 (ex: `curl -X PUT URL`)

 * We can try to brute force the manager account using [metasploit](/cybersecurity/red-team/tools/frameworks/metasploit/index.md).